 Because this makes a lot, I enjoyed this two nights with leftovers to spare.
 The first night we enjoyed it over rice noodles, soba or buckwheat noodles would also be great.

-The second night, I reheated some of the pork and broth on the stove and though in some handfuls of baby spinach to it and let it wilt.
-We had this over rice and my husband couldn't stop raving.
+The second night, I reheated some of the pork and broth on the stove and threw in some handfuls of baby spinach and let it wilt.
+We had this over rice and my husband couldn’t stop raving.
 Next time I make this I will try adding chopped carrots, baby corn, or bok choy in the end for extra vegetables.

 A few notes about the ingredients: I always buy sesame oil with cayenne at the asian grocery, it’s infused with cayenne and very spicy.
 If this is something not available to you, use regular sesame oil and add a pinch of cayenne or red pepper flakes instead.